woubuc/blog.woubuc.be/content/posts/publishing-rust-binary-on-npm/publishing-rust-binary-on-npm.md

 }
 ```

 We also need to let the system know that this is an executable script, and to run it with `node`.
-We do this with something called a [shebang](https://en.wikipedia.org/wiki/Shebang_\(Unix\)).
+We do this by adding a [shebang](https://en.wikipedia.org/wiki/Shebang_\(Unix\)) to the top of the file.

 ###### npm/run.js
 ```javascript